google/VoltAir/doc/src/main/Main.md

   * **Permissions in Android**

-    By default, the `AndroidManifest.xml` generated by Qt leaves a replaceable macro `%%INSERT_PERMISSIONS%%` in order to dynamically insert relevant permissions needed by the application depending upon the set of Qt modules used.
+    By default, the `AndroidManifest.xml` generated by Qt leaves a replaceable macro `%%%INSERT_PERMISSIONS%%` in order to dynamically insert relevant permissions needed by the application depending upon the set of Qt modules used.
 However, due to the broad functional nature of some of the modules, in particular `multimedia`, this led to VoltAir requesting permissions it did not need.
 To reduce user confusion, and keep permissions restricted to the narrowest, workable set, we removed this tag from the manifest and manually added back in the required permissions.

-    As a result, though, one must be careful when using functionality that is already included in the Qt libraries used with VoltAir, but for which our manifest may now lack the relevant permission (e.g. recording audio through `QtMultimedia`).
+    As a result, one must be careful when using functionality that is already included in the Qt libraries used with VoltAir but for which our manifest may now lack the relevant permission (e.g. recording audio through `QtMultimedia`).

   * **QML Animations and Timers are built on wallclock time**

     There are several animated elements or sequences that can occur during VoltAir gameplay.
-    However, using QML animation groups and timers to accomplish this results in the animated elements possibly running at a different rate from the game and, more importantly, makes them difficult to pause and resume along with the game.
-We address this by introducing the concept of "game time", advanced by each rendered frame of unpaused VoltAir gameplay, and providing helpful primitives for using it in [StopwatchLogic][] and [AnimatedImageRenderer][]'s `useGameTime` property.
+    However, using QML animation groups and timers to accomplish these effects results in the animated elements possibly running at a different rate from the game and, more importantly, makes them difficult to pause and resume along with the game.

+    We address this by introducing the concept of "game time", advanced by each rendered frame of unpaused VoltAir gameplay, and by providing helpful primitives for using it in [StopwatchLogic][] and [AnimatedImageRenderer][]'s `useGameTime` property.

   * <strong>QML Item `transitions` can be interrupted</strong>

-    `Transition` animation groups written as part of an Item's `transitions` can be interrupted and stopped before completion if another transition occurs, rather than being completed in sequence or parallel with the newly triggered `Transition`.
+    `Transition` animation groups written as part of an `Item`'s `transitions` can be interrupted and stopped before completion if another transition occurs, rather than being completed in sequence or parallel with the newly triggered `Transition`.
 Specifically, if we have defined a transition from state `A` to state `B` and a transition from state `B` to state `C`, then the